sureshdsk/sureshdsk.github.io/content/blog/art-of-decision-making-thought-experiment.md

 “If <Scenario 1> doesn't happens, outcome is either <Result 2> or <Result x>"
 ```

-Let's jump into the experiment.
-I am having this series of questions to validate my idea.
-These questions may not be enough to predict everything, this is good enough to illustrate the idea of a thought experiment.
+Let's create a series of questions to validate this idea of becoming entrepreneur.
+Though the questions below may not be enough to predict everything, this is good enough to illustrate the idea of a thought experiment.

-> What if I want to become an entrepreneur? <br>
+> What if you want to become an entrepreneur? <br>
-> Do I have any product idea? <br>
+> Do you have any product idea? <br>
 > What is the idea? <br>
 > What is the problem? <br>
 > What is the solution? <br>
 > Is there anyone who already solved it? <br>
-> If Yes, Can I solve it better? <br>
+> If Yes, Can you solve it better? <br>
-> Do I have a business model that can generate revenue? <br>
+> Do you have a business model that can generate revenue? <br>
-> How much money I need, to get started? <br>
+> How much money you need, to kick-start? <br>
-> Do I have enough funds? <br>
+> Do you have enough funds? <br>
 > If No, Is there anyone who can fund this idea? <br>

-After answering all the above questions, I should have a better clarity on the idea.
+After answering all the above questions, You should have a better clarity on the idea.
 Having more clarity leads to a better decision.

-What do think?
+What do you think?
 Do you have any suggestions to improve this technique?
 Share your comments below.